Share article

 Brought to life by the Adam Art Gallery Te Pātaka Toi, with generous sponsorship from Nga Waka winery

-Includes drinks and nibbles to celebrate the end of the Adam Art Gallery exhibition “The building notices me”
+Includes drinks and nibbles to celebrate the end of the Adam Art Gallery exhibition “A Building as Teacher”

 No registration required.